What is futures betting?

 How futures betting works

-Futures odds can open before the start of a season and take bets throughout the course of the calendar, with bookmakers adjusting those odds in reaction to season results, injuries and trades, as well as the amount of action on certain teams.
+Futures betting odds can open before the start of a season and take bets throughout the year, with bookmakers adjusting those odds in reaction to season results, injuries, and trades, as well as the amount of money wagered on certain teams or outcomes.

 How to read futures odds

 Futures odds are read in list form, showing each option and its odds.
 These are most often ranked from best chances to win to worst.